Day in the Life of an SLP Student

 8 p.m.-10 p.m.

-Wind down: Hopefully by this time, you can take a break for yourself and end your day with something relaxing, like reading a book or watching TV.
+Wind down: Hopefully, by this time, you can take a break and end your day with something relaxing.
 It’s also a good time to prep for the next day, whether that’s going over your schedule or prepping your lunch.

 What about second-year SLP students?

-In the second year, the first part of your day might be spent in clinical work.
-When you’re done with your internship, you might have a class or two at night and spend the rest of your night working on homework, studying and prepping for the next day’s work and exams.
+In the second year, the first part of your day might be spent in an off-campus practicum/clinical placement.
+When you’re done with your internship, you might have a class or two at night and spend the rest of your night working on homework, studying, and prepping for the next day’s work and exams.

 Tips for Planning Your Day as an SLP Student